The Approach to Al-Mu'tasim: Plot summary

 The story is a review of The Conversation with the Man Called Al-Mu'tasim: A Game of Shifting Mirrors, the second edition of an earlier work, The Approach to Al-Mu'tasim.
-Written by Mir Bahadur Ali, an Indian lawyer, and published in 1934, the second edition is described by the narrator as inferior to the first edition, published in 1932.
+Written by Mir Bahadur Ali, an Indian lawyer, and published in 1934.
+The second edition is described by the narrator as inferior to the first edition, published in 1932.

 The reviewer gives a history of the book, first describing the success of the first edition, the publishing of the second edition by a respected publisher in London, and the positive and negative reception given to it by critics.
 Borges states that though both books have been popular, the first had an original printing of 4,000 copies and was never reprinted, while the second is by far the better known, having been reprinted several times.
 The second has often been criticized for poor writing and for its obvious allegory to the quest of finding God.

 The narrator then summarizes the plot of the novel.
 The book is a detective story about a freethinking Bombay law student of Islamic background.
 He becomes involved in a sectarian riot in which he impulsively kills a Hindu, after which he becomes an outcast among the lower classes of India.
 He flees to a tower where he meets a robber of Parsee corpses collecting gold teeth.
 He then begins a journey across the subcontinent (the geography of which Borges describes in detail), interacting with untouchables along the way.
 He meets a man who, though destitute, is happy and spiritual.
 The student encounters many such people radiating a small amount of this spiritual clarity.
 From these experiences, he infers the existence of a perfect man, whom he calls Al-Mu'tasim.
 (Al-Mu'tasim means "he who goes in quest of aid" or "the seeker of shelter".)
 This perfect man is a higher spiritual being, the source and originator of this pure spiritual clarity.
 Obsessed with meeting Al-Mu'tasim, the student goes on a pilgrimage through Hindustan to find him.
-He eventually hears the voice of the Al-Mu'tasim resounding from a hut.
+He eventually hears the voice of Al-Mu'tasim resounding from a hut.
 He pulls back the curtain and goes in.
 The book ends at this point.
 The reviewer then presents his criticisms of the work, such as countering the book’s view of a singular god with the idea of an infinite regress of gods, each seeking a superior deity.

 A long footnote at the end of the review summarises The Conference of the Birds (1177) by Farid ud-Din Attar, in which a group of birds seek a feather dropped in the middle of China by Simurgh, the bird king.
 Thirty birds reach the mountain of Simurgh and there they find through contemplation that they themselves are the Simurgh.
 (Si murgh means "thirty birds".)